 Careers education and guidance at Clyst Vale is designed to empower all students to develop skills and knowledge that will enable them to make decisions wisely throughout their lives and help them to achieve their full potential.
 All Work Related Learning is co-ordinated by a dedicated member of the teaching staff.
-Much of the careers curriculum is delivered through Course 42, and is supplemented by individual events such as the Year 10 Work Preparation Day and Work Experience.
+Much of the careers curriculum is delivered through Course 42 in Key Stage 3 and CPS in Key Stage 4, and is supplemented by individual events such as the Year 10 Work Preparation Day and Work Experience.